There and Back Again:

 - You’ll need to present your passport and boarding documents in order to enter the port zone.
 Be sure to have them ready before heading to the port; and keep them handy for when you get to the terminal.

 - The exact boarding time varies, depending on how long it takes for the prior sailing to disembark.
-But boarding typically starts after 11 a.m.
+But boarding typically starts between 11-11:30 a.m.
 When you arrive at terminal, there will be porters available to take your luggage.
 (It’s customary to tip them a buck or two per bag.)
 You can opt to carry your luggage aboard yourself, but if your cabin isn’t immediately ready when you board, you’ll have to mind it until then.

 - Luggage checked with the porters might not arrive in your cabin until after dinner, so be sure to carry anything essential—especially medicines and your travel documents—with you.